jurij-jukic/sample-hyperapp/README.md

 # Hyperware Skeleton App

 A minimal, well-commented skeleton application for the Hyperware platform using the Hyperapp framework.
 This skeleton provides a starting point for building Hyperware applications with a React/TypeScript frontend and Rust backend.

-## Features

-- ✅ Minimal working Hyperware app structure
-- ✅ Well-commented code explaining key concepts
-- ✅ Basic state management with counter example
-- ✅ HTTP endpoints demonstration
-- ✅ React/TypeScript UI with Zustand state management
-- ✅ Error handling and loading states
-- ✅ Automatic WIT generation via hyperprocess macro
-- ✅ Persistent state across app restarts
+Either prompt your favorite LLM directly with instructions on how to build your app or add them to `instructions.txt`!

+The rest of this document is aimed at *LLMs* not *humans*.

 ## Quick Start